HowlingEverett/mocrah/README.md

 # mocha-react-helpers
-Bunch of helper scripts to get mocha, react and react router playing nice
+Bunch of helper scripts to get mocha, react and react-router playing nice.